 Heartburn is caused when stomach acid enters the esophagus.
-When functioning normally, the LES [Lower Esophageal Sphincter] opens like a one-way valve that allows food into the stomach, but does not let it out the same way.
-However, at times the LES relaxes and allows stomach juices to flow upward into the esophagus.
-This relaxation exposes the esophagus to harsh acid from the stomach.
+Typically, the LES [Lower Esophageal Sphincter] opens like a one-way valve that allows food into the stomach.
+However, at times the LES relaxes and allows stomach juices to flow back up into the esophagus, exposing it to the harsh acids in your stomach.
 Physicians refer to this as gastroesophageal reflux.

-Proton Pump Inhibitors: When you eat, millions of tiny pumps in your stomach produce acid to break down food.
-Heartburn occurs when these excess acids reflux into your esophagus.
-PPIs (such as Prilosec OTC) work by directly blocking many of these pumps.
-A PPI may take one to four days for full effect, but it can effectively block frequent heartburn for 24 hours with just one pill a day for 14 days.
+You can experience 24-hour frequent heartburn relief by taking a Proton Pump Inhibitor (PPI), like Prilosec OTC .
+When you eat, millions of tiny pumps in your stomach produce acid to break down food.
+Prilosec OTC works by directly blocking these pumps from as much acid, blocking heartburn at the source.
+A PPI may take 1-4 days for full effect, but can provide 24-hour relief, with just 1 pill a day for 14 days.

 Tomatoes or tomato-based products

 Stomach acid contains a powerful acid called hydrochloric acid.
 This acid is produced to help the body break down food.
 While the stomach is naturally protected from this potent acid, the esophagus does not have the same protection.
 So, if acidic stomach contents come into contact with the esophagus, the esophagus’ skin-like lining can be irritated or injured and result in the burning sensation known as heartburn.

 What is GERD?